marinados/mixfit/README.md

 Depending on the actual use case (e.g. an email or a PDF-creation with user related details), another option would be, instead of keeping recipes in the database, to put their generation into a background job.
 For an API it didn't make much sense, though, especially given that we cannot be sure to have the complete set of everyday data, since we rely on the API users to introduce it.

+### Metaprogramming
+I've kept the use of meta-programming to a minimum for readability purposes, but given the developer team has often got the specific naming conventions I was considering some meta for the recipe calculation, this could be easily added if the team accepts to use it this way.